jpadkins/fvr_engine/README.md

 - continue adapting C# implementation.
 - clean up code in fvr_engine-core (add comments).
-- improve input manager to not consume alt-tab as a key press (or other modifier keys).
 - refactor frame to use rect?

 ## SCRATCH